 RELATED RECIPES

-Eating cous cous provides you with essential nutrients to help maintain your overall health.
-When it comes to healthy eating, this power-packed complex carbohydrate couscous is one of the best.
-It plays a great contribution in controlling body weight.
-It contains virtually least fats and also free from saturated and trans fatty acids.
+When it comes to healthy eating, this power-packed complex carbohydrate cracked/broken wheat or dalia is one of the best.
+It plays a great contribution in controlling one's body weight.
+It contains virtually no fats and also free from saturated and trans fatty acids.
+Not only does it give an appealing taste, but also adds to the crunchiness when eaten.
+Adding moong dal to it will improve the quality of protein.